awslabs/multi-model-server/docker/README.md

 ...
 ```

+## Conclusion

+You have tried the default Predictions API settings using a SqueezeNet model.
+You then configured your Predictions API endpoints to also serve a ResNet-18 model.
-Now that you have tried the default inference using Squeezenet and configuring inference to the resnet-18 model you are ready to try some other more advanced settings.
+Now you are ready to try some other more **advanced settings** such as:

 * GPU inference
 * MMS settings